LaifsV1/YulTracer/README.md

 **DOI**: [10.5281/zenodo.19868351](https://doi.org/10.5281/zenodo.19868351)<br>
 **Report**: [arXiv:2512.22417](https://arxiv.org/abs/2512.22417)

-The 0.2.x release series introduces a Game Semantics-based attacker/environment model that drives `YulTracer`’s trace exploration.
+The 0.2.x release series introduces an attacker/environment model, based on Game Semantics, that drives `YulTracer`’s trace exploration.
 This model represents the possible interactions between external users and the contracts under analysis, allowing the tool to enumerate all reachable traces within a user-provided exploration bound.
 The current 0.2.1 release improves the analysis pipeline and scripts, and includes several bug fixes.

 During analysis, `YulTracer` performs an on-the-fly bounded reachability analysis over the Game Semantics model of the analysed contracts.
 It constructs a finite exploration tree, corresponding to an unfolding of the interaction LTS, and reports a counterexample trace whenever an assertion-violating configuration is reachable within the explored depth.